ntibbals/data-structures-and-algorithms/Challenges/FizzBuzzTree/README.md

 ### Insight

 - I've needed to refactored my code from over the weekend to better handled objects and generics in order to deal with the additional value types.

+- For my implementation I utilized a helper method which Jason Hiskey verbally discussed with me and drew a white board visual.